Sengorius/sengorius.github.io/source/repositories/docker-proxy/docker-exec.rst

    POSTGRES_DB=my_project_db
    POSTGRES_PASSWORD=root

-These files can be created within any current directory with the ``DockerExec proxy generate ${project-name}`` command.
+These files can be created within any current directory using the ``DockerExec proxy generate ${project-name}`` command.
 See ``DockerExec help`` for better usage info.